elasticdotventures/dotfiles/README.md

 When this is combined with the fact that since AppConfig Stores & KeyVaults are used -- these are strongly typed first-order support  for example in Azure Logic Functions any secure tokens (such as passwords, or access keys) from a Vault are tagged and automatically filtered from logs as well, making compliance & user privacy easier!
 Extensive use of pipelines and messaging queues allow for tests and other large jobs to be run in parallel at cloud scale.

 # What is Cloud Scale?
 Cloud Scale, with respect to \_b00t_ refers to highly parallelized jobs which can be executed simulatenously.
 For example if you have 1,500 tests and each one takes avg 2 seconds to run, that's roughly 50 minutes to "finish" tests before you can even start a build to production.
-A cloud scale approach would be to complete those tests in parallel on 1,500 servers thus only takes 2 seconds (or, actually as long as the longest test, which is often a timeout, so ~60 seconds).
+A cloud scale approach would be to complete those tests in parallel on 1,500 servers thus only takes 2 seconds (or, actually as long as the longest test, which is often a timeout, so ~60 seconds) .. but the same pattern also works for deploying containerized neural-network layers using more optimized protocols such as Google ProtocolBuffers.

 # Why is it so Opionated?
 The \_b00t_ organizational pattern is formatted around an intentionally lean "svelte" Enterprise.
 Debugging is on by default, serverless/consumption plans are default.
 It assumes a development posture and assumes VS Code as an integrated environment, thus prescribing a suggest list of IDE extensions.